discordx-ts/discordx/docs/docs/decorators/commands/slash.md

 });
 ```

-### Get declared slashes
+### Get declared application commands

-You can retrieve the list of declared Slashes on your application (declared using @Slash)
+You can retrieve the list of declared application commands on your application (declared using @Slash, @ContextMenu)

 ```ts
 const applicationCommands = client.applicationCommands;
 ```

-### Apply Slash to specific guild globaly
+### Apply application command to specific guild globaly

 Instead on doing this for all of your @Slash: